Top 10 Tips For Installing Solar Panels

 4. Hire an MCS accredited installer

-The company you hire to carry out the installation should be certified under the Microgeneration Certification Scheme (MCS) – this is essential if you’re looking to apply for the Feed-in Tariff.
+The company you hire to carry out the installation should be certified under the Microgeneration Certification Scheme (MCS).

 5. Compare Quotes